brianellin/bsky-mcp-server/README.md

 1. Log in to Bluesky
 2. Go to Settings > App Passwords
 3. Create a new app password specifically for this integration
-4. Use this app password with the `login` tool (not your regular account password)
+4. Set the app password using the BLUESKY_APP_PASSWORD environment variable

 ## Security Notes